 Explore how to use Archer Library resources in your online course.
 Here you will find steps for locating and using database articles, identifying and creating permalinks for articles, information concerning copyright and library databases, and differences between DOI and permalinks.
 Work through the content from left to right, or choose a topic that is of interest to you.

-Contact a librarian for help locating items in our collections for your online course.
+Contact us for help locating items in our collections for your online course.
 Use the drop-down tab on this page to locate your liaison librarian, email the library at library@ashland.edu, or make an appointment using our online help form.

 ||

-A to Z DatabasesThere are currently 215 available resources on Archer Library's A to Z Databases list.
+Looking at Database OptionsThere are currently 206 resources available on Archer Library's A-Z list.
 Entries are listed in alphabetical order.
-It is possible to manage the list using one of the three drop down menus located at the top of the page.
-Choose to limit results by Subject, Database type, and Vendor / Provider, or use the search box.
+Keep in mind that the list will change as new resources are added and/or removed from the list.
+Manage the A-Z List by searching for a particular resource, or using one of the drop down menus located at the top of the page.
+Choose to limit results by Subject, Database Type (e.g., research database or eBook), or Vendor.

 |